Cyberpradeep/Gemini-AI_Code_Reviewer/README.md

 ## Getting Started

-This project is a client-side web application built with React and TypeScript.
-To run or deploy it, you will need a Google Gemini API key.
+This project is a client-side web application that uses a serverless backend function (included in the `/api` directory) to securely handle the API key.

 ### 1. Get a Gemini API Key